 - You might not have the option to transfer it out later on if PRB’s are removed from the market.

 In any case, and even if some of the above reasons aren’t applicable in your situation, you should still treat old pension benefits in the same way you would treat any other asset you own.

 So, on leaving the company, you will be deciding between 1 of the following 3 options;

 Option 1: Leave Your Pension Where It Is

-- Any retirement options, including early retirement, are bound by scheme rules and require permission form the trustees.
+- Any retirement options, including early retirement, will be according to scheme rules.

-- Large schemes have limited investment options since they’re built for groups of employees, not individuals.
+- Large schemes have a more limited range of investment options since they’re built to cater for large groups of employees.